Banshkhali Upazila

-Banshkhali (বাঁশখালী) is a coastal upazila of Bangladesh, located in the Chittagong district along the Bay of Bengal.
-It is the 5th largest upazila in the Chittagong district and the largest in southern Chittagong.
+Banshkhali (বাঁশখালী) is a coastal upazila of Bangladesh, located in the Chittagong District along the Bay of Bengal.
+It is the 5th largest upazila in the Chittagong District and the largest in southern Chittagong.
 This upazila boasts the second-largest sea beach in Bangladesh, after Cox's Bazar, known as Banshkhali Sea Beach.
 The longest hanging bridge in Bangladesh is also located in this upazila.

 History

-Banshkhali’s recorded history traces back to the 16th century when it was part of Chakaria under the rule of Khodabakhsh Khan during the Sultanate of Bengal.
-Following the decline of the Bengal Sultanate, the region came under the control of the Arakanese kingdom (Rakhine), who exerted authority over coastal Chittagong for several decades.
+Banshkhali's recorded history traces back to the 16th century when it was part of Chakaria under the rule of Khodabakhsh Khan during the Sultanate of Bengal.
+Following the decline of the Bengal Sultanate, the region came under the control of the Arakanese kingdom (Rakhine), which exerted authority over coastal Chittagong for several decades.

 In 1666, the Mughal subahdar Shaista Khan launched a successful military campaign to drive out the Arakanese, bringing Banshkhali and the rest of southeastern Bengal under Mughal control.
 The area remained under Mughal influence until the advent of British colonial rule, during which Banshkhali was incorporated into the Chittagong district and designated as one of nine revenue chaklas in 1772.

 The British period saw administrative restructuring, but the region remained largely agrarian.
 In 1958, during the Pakistan era, Banshkhali was established as a Thana, and after Bangladesh's independence in 1971, it was upgraded to an Upazila in 1983.

 In more recent times, Banshkhali has experienced political and social unrest, including the 2016 protests over land acquisition for a coal-fired power plant that led to deadly clashes, as well as the Banshkhali carnage.

 Geography

 Banshkhali Upazila is located at in Bangladesh.
 Its neighbouring upazilas are Anwara Upazila to the north, Chakaria and Pekua upazilas of Cox's Bazar District to the south, Lohagara and Satkania upazilas to the east, and Kutubdia Upazila and the Bay of Bengal to the west.
-Through it runs a canal named "Shonaichari at Banshkhali" which is locally known as “Honaichari.”
+Through it runs a canal named "Shonaichari at Banshkhali" which is locally known as "Honaichari".
 In the past, businessmen from Chakaria bought bamboo here and used the Shonaichari Canal to transport the bamboo to other areas.
 At that time, local people observed that the Shonaichari Canal was filled with bamboo.
 Banshkhali is named after this historical event.
 It has 84,216 households and a total area of 376.9 km^{2}.